Unvanquished/unvanquished-server-builder/README.md

 `/testing` suffix, and if a branch is based on the next release branch, you must use the `/experimental` suffix.

+The patterns matched in the "nobuild" file are excluded.
+This must be a regular expression suitable for grep.

 ## When it built

 Currently the [/start-updater.sh](/start-updater.sh) scripts checks if there